18F/tts-buy-cloud-support-services/solicitation_documents/RFQ.md

 #### 4.2.1 Phase 1 –  Technical Response

-As vendors respond to each criteria below, vendors are required to provide how they will meet the objective and tasks identified in the [Performance Work Statement](https://docs.google.com/document/d/1JHns3nU58Tx_MN55HCJdifNcjOv9MlFotNzwqVvGBQU/edit#heading=h.xmkg46x4ggop).
-TODO fix link
+As vendors respond to each criteria below, vendors are required to provide how they will meet the objective and tasks identified in the [Performance Work Statement](Attachment-A-PWS-cloud.gov-support-services.pdf).

 ##### Criteria 1 - Technical understanding and approach (limit to 3 pages)